Help your child explore Everest for kids with this curated list of books.

 Life Lesson(s): Maybe how to plan a big expedition?
 Again, this book does not read like a story, so the life lessons don't wrap up nicely at the end.

-Mt.
-Everest Children’s Book #5: Into the Unknown, Steward Ross
+Everest for Kids Book #5: Into the Unknown, Steward Ross

 This is a book that looks at several infamous explorations of land, sea, and air, including a section on Tenzing Norgay and Edmund Hillary's summit to Mt.
 Everest in 1953.